srakhe/olympics/docs/predictor.md

 ### [Predictor Modeling](../scripts/modeling/model_builder.py):

-- This scripts builds prediction models for various economic indicators.
+- This script builds prediction models for various economic indicators.
 - These models are then saved as pickle files for use in the application.
 - These pickle files can be found [here](../data/models).